jonathanstar/phase_0_unit_1_clean/week-1/twitter-intro.md

 ## Release 3: Reflection
 Reflect on your twitter learnings on Twitter!
 Use the hashtag #DBCtwitter.
 This reflection should be super short. =)

-You'll be promoting and sharing your blogs using twitter and specialized hashtags so they are easily searchable.
+You'll be promoting and sharing your blogs using twitter and specialized hashtags so they are easily searchable (the Google+ community got a bit crazy when we used that).
+If you request feedback and post your code, it won't be visible to anyone not in the Dev Bootcamp community, but your blog posts will be.
+We intend for Twitter to be a way to share blog posts with the greater Dev Bootcamp community (including other Phase 0 students and Dev Bootcamp staff), not for general promotion.
+Please let us know if you have any questions about this.

 Twitter is also a great way to share who you are to people who don't know you so it's important to be a well-rounded person on Twitter.
 I've heard it's more common for people in the tech community to trade twitter handles than business cards.
 If you haven't yet, it's time to embrace the twitter-verse!